West Hobart

 West Hobart is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in West Hobart, as per the latest Census, consisted of 76.1% houses and 23.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Hobart metro's 85.3% houses and 14.7% other dwellings.
-Home ownership in West Hobart was at 35.1%, aligning with Hobart metro, with mortgaged dwellings at 30.0% and rented ones at 34.9%.
-The median monthly mortgage repayment in the area was $1,950, exceeding the Hobart metro average of $1,517.
+West Hobart's dwellings, as per the latest Census, consisted of 76.1% houses and 23.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Hobart metro's 85.3% houses and 14.7% other dwellings.
+Home ownership in West Hobart was at 35.1%, similar to Hobart metro, with mortgaged dwellings at 30.0% and rented ones at 34.9%.
+The median monthly mortgage repayment in the area was $1,950, surpassing the Hobart metro average of $1,517.
 The median weekly rent figure was recorded at $400, compared to Hobart metro's $350.
-Nationally, West Hobart's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Nationally, West Hobart's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing